Accessibility tools

 Chair of: Information Governance and Records Management Group.

-Member of: Trust Board, Finance, Performance and Productivity Committee, People Committee, Safety and Quality Standards Committee, Clinical Leadership Board.
+Member of: Trust Board, Finance, Performance and Productivity Committee, People Committee, Safety and Quality Standards Committee, Clinical Leadership Board, East Cheshire NHS Charity Committee, Representative of the Corporate Trustee for East Cheshire NHS Charity.

 Other interests: NW Trust Secretaries Network, CMAST Company Secretaries Forum, Cheshire Company Secretaries Network.